khachapuris/clic/README.md

 # clic

 CLIC
-is a clean, compact, customizable command line calculator written in Python.
+is a clean syntax, compact, customizable command line calculator written in Python.